xansec/picoCTF/picoCTF-web/README.md

 A MongoDB server also needs to be available at `127.0.0.1:27017` when running the tests.
 They will use the `ctf_test` database, so any data in the main `ctf` database from not be impacted by running the tests.

 Once a MongoDB server is running, simply run `pytest` from within the `picoCTF-web` root directory.
+This will also generate a code coverage report at `.coverage` and `coverage_report/`.